-California is the second most expensive state to live in.
-With median home prices around $547,900 and notoriously high costs of living throughout the state, you might be discouraged from moving to the Golden State.
-But there are ways to get the best of both worlds!
-If you’re willing to compromise on which city you live in, you can find affordable housing, safe neighborhoods, and excellent West Coast amenities.
+California is the third most expensive state to live in.
+With median home prices around $683,996 and notoriously high costs of living throughout the state, you might feel discouraged from moving to the Golden State.
+However, there are several affordable California cities with safe neighborhoods and excellent West Coast amenities.
 Below, we’ve shared the eight most affordable places to live in California!

 - Population: 367,555

 - Home Price: $214,600 median purchase price; $1,005 median monthly rent

 - Crime Rate: Safer than 14% of cities in the U.S.